Fine Art Courier UK | Insured Auction & Gallery Transport

 Dealer commissions differ from auction lots in one important way — the client is often the dealer, not the eventual owner.
 Delivery documentation names the dealer, condition reports at pickup and delivery protect both parties, and payment arrangements are handled between the dealer and their buyer.
 We handle the road leg with the same care and paperwork regardless of who is signing at the receiving end.

 For gallery-to-gallery movements between London and provincial locations (Yorkshire Sculpture Park, Modern Art Oxford, Turner Contemporary in Margate), we schedule around exhibition install and de-install windows.
-Cross-links back to the high-value courier hub and to our auction houses page.
+Real UK context: Whistler and Ossory galleries have historically operated within short walking distance of Christie's King Street; Frieze Masters at Regent's Park and Masterpiece London at Chelsea Royal Hospital drive seasonal spikes in movement.

 Frequently Asked Questions